MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-bookable-resources.md

 Other fields important for field technicians in field service scenarios are:

-- **Start/End Location**: where the resource starts and ends his or her day is factored into schedule work order requirements to the closest field technician.
+- **Start/End Location**: where the resource starts and ends their day is factored into schedule work order requirements to the closest field technician.
 - **Display On Schedule Board**: displaying a field technician resource on the schedule board is crucial for enabling dispatchers to manage their schedules.
 - **Enable for Availability Search**: the schedule assistant is a dispatcher's best way to assign field technicians to work orders.
 - **Warehouse**: this connects a field technician to a warehouse (typically the truck) to consume inventory on work orders.

 In Field Service v8.2+, latitude and longitude fields exist on the bookable resource entity and are populated with the latest location coordinates from the Field Service Mobile app.
-Note that fields may need to be added to the bookable resource form.
-See our topic on [enabling location tracking](https://docs.microsoft.com/dynamics365/customer-engagement/field-service/geofencing#step-3-enable-location-auditing-for-the-field-service-mobile-app) for more details.
+Fields may need to be added to the bookable resource form.
+For more information, see the article on [enabling location tracking](https://docs.microsoft.com/dynamics365/customer-engagement/field-service/geofencing#step-3-enable-location-auditing-for-the-field-service-mobile-app).

 ## Add characteristics, territories, and categories